pranab/beymani/README.md

 ## Introduction
-Beymani consists of set of Hadoop, Spark and Storm based tools for outlier and anamoly detection, which can be used for fraud detection, intrusion detection.
+Beymani consists of set of Hadoop, Spark and Storm based tools for outlier and anamoly detection, which can be used for fraud detection, intrusion detection etc.

 ## Philosophy
 * Simple to use